 Time in practice

-For those involved in the transfer process, it is important to understand (if possible) when the optimal moment for the movement of information occurs.
+For those involved in the transfer process, it is important to understand when the optimal moment for the movement of information occurs.
 In the US, one need look no further than the movement of pro-environmental policies before and after the Trump Administration took office in 2016 to see the importance of time.
 Under the Obama Administration, the EPA was actively involved in enforcing the Clean Air and Water Acts, developing databases of ‘best practices’ from around the country and world.
 The regional offices also had a strategy for sharing and promoting best practices amongst each other and the states and local units they oversaw (interviews at EPA regional office July 2014).
 However, Scott Pruitt (EPA Administrator) and his successor Andrew Wheeler (former energy lobbyist) have actively reversed the enforcement of environmental regulations.
 Additionally, the EPA’s efforts to publicise and promote cap-and-trade and LID techniques have almost halted.
 This reversal is so complete that many of the Obama-era clean air and water regulations are being eliminated and replaced with extremely industry-friendly alternatives.
 In fact, in an effort to shape the discourse and available information on the environment, EPA Administrator Wheeler has removed much of the previous administration’s website data relating to environmental security and downplayed the importance of scientific evidence – including that associated with clean air and water (Davenport 2018).

 In a similar way, prior to the arrival of the Trump Administration the vast majority of EPA clean air rules were based on the best available science from around the globe.
 However, under Pruitt and Wheeler it is becoming increasingly clear that science is taking a back seat to ideology and industry preferences.
 All told, with the arrival of the Trump Administration those interested in advancing environmentally friendly and scientifically supported policies have had their voices disregarded.

 If time is important in explaining when an idea or policy can travel, it is equally important to understand how the tempo at which transfer occurs impacts transfer and the power configurations.
 While all political systems can make policy decisions quickly when needed, many systems require considerable timeframes in the passage and implementation of legislation.
-For instance, as a general rule, legislation in the US has to survive the legislative agenda, which is often a long-drawn-out process, before it is passed by the House and Senate and receives a presidential signature.
+For instance, as a general rule, legislation in the US has to survive the legislative agenda, which is often a long-drawn-out process, before being passed by the House and Senate, and receives a presidential signature.
 Once transferred policies and ideas are introduced, they must survive a range of legislative and executive stages.
 At any of these stages transferred information is likely to be transformed, combined, or rejected.
 When integrating transferred ideas into legislation it is not possible to guarantee their survival.
 Rather, a range of factors impact the implementation process, not least the necessity of subsequent public hearings, comment periods, potential administrative obstruction and the introduction of new actors and networks, that can shift the power relations associated with the policy.